crownstone/bluenet/docs/CHOICES.md

 Since we don't know the exact zero, we only use the upward zero crossings, so that at least the time between the zero crossings is stable.

 Since the ADC is not constantly sampling, we sometimes get an interrupt before a zero crossing.
 In order to overcome this problem, we check if the previous upward zero crossing was about 20ms ago.

+### Power sampling

+The buffers from the ADC are processed by the power sampling class.
+Since the zero of the voltage and current are not stable, these are first calculated by taking the averare of a single period (20ms).
+This value is then smoothed by an exponential moving average.

+The real power is calculated by multiplying voltage with current at every time step, and taking the average of this over a period.
+This is a different number than the apparent power, which is V<sub>rms</sub> * I<sub>rms</sub> (see [wikipedia](https://en.wikipedia.org/wiki/AC_power)).
+Again, the calculated power is smoothed by calculating the exponential moving average.
+This is required, because the measured signal is noisy due to interference with the radio.

 ### Dimming